beefyfinance/beefy-blog/content/maximize-your-eqi-rewards-with-beqi.en.md

 ### The eQi model

-eQi is escrowed Qi, gained when a user stakes Qi. eQi is calculated based on the amount of Qi a user locks and the duration they choose to lock it for.
-Qi can be locked for up to four years in return for eQI.
+eQi is escrowed Qi, earned when a user stakes Qi. eQi is calculated based on the amount of Qi a user locks and the duration they lock it for.
+Qi can be locked for up to four years in return for eQi.

 Users lock Qi to: